raspberrypilearning/n-days-of-christmas/worksheet.md

 	matching = {}
 	```

-1. Next you want to iterate through the random nouns you have selected, and add each one to the dictionary as a *key*, with an empty list as it's *value*.
+1. Next you want to iterate through the random nouns you have selected, and add each one to the dictionary as a key, with an empty list as its value.

   ```python
 	for noun in rand_nouns: